asmeurer/blog/work/index.md

 Stuff I've done on my own.
 In no particular order.

 ## Good stuff

+- [Doctr](https://drdoctr.github.io/doctr/).
+A tool for automatically
+  deploying docs from Travis CI to GitHub pages
+  ([Gil Forsyth](https://github.com/gforsyth/) also works on this).

 - [catimg](https://github.com/asmeurer/catimg/).
 Shows an random image of a cat from Imgur inline in the iTerm2 terminal.